wulib-wustl-edu/wulib-wustl-edu.github.io/agile.md

 ---

 ### Agile Development & Project Management:
+---

     - Iterative approach to project management and software development
     - Deliver work in short 2-4 week cycles
     - Requirements turned into user stories ("I need to be able to submit a form")

-Software possibilities: Atlassian Suite (Jira, Bitbucket, Trello)
+__Software possibilities__: Atlassian Suite (Jira, Bitbucket, Trello) or Gitlab

 #### Scrum Framework:
+---

 Roles:

     - Scrum Master (champions/keeps scrum method going on team)
-* Product Owner (voice of the product...super user of product)
+    - Product Owner (voice of the product...super user of product)
-+ Scrum Team (all of us grunts that do the work)
+    - Scrum Team (all of us grunts that do the work)

 Key Features: